JT-Gresham/AIInAAL-F5-TTS/README.md

 ## **This forked version introduces chunking of the input text, allowing for the generation of audio files of any length without limitations.
-Additionally, the VRAM usage remains under 8 GB.**
+Furthermore, when using Whisper-v3-turbo, the VRAM usage is approximately 6 GB, while inference without it requires less than 4 GB.**

 # F5-TTS: A Fairytaler that Fakes Fluent and Faithful Speech with Flow Matching